elvisonob/js-first-class-functions/README.md

 console.log(result)
 ```

 Something that makes functions extremely powerful in JavaScript is that we can also treat them just like any other value in the language - whenever we have an existing value, we can also have a function.

+## Learning Objectives
+- Explain what is meant by "first class functions"
+- Demonstrate use of first-class functions through the Array `find`, `findIndex`, `map`, `filter` and `reduce` methods
+- Understand how arrow functions relate to standard functions

+## Passing Functions
 What do you think this code logs out?

 ```javascript
 const myAddFunction = function add(num1, num2) {